root-project/web/manual/math/index.md

 <p><a name="special-and-statistical-function"></a></p>
 **Special and statistical functions**

-[TMath](https://root.cern/doc/master/namespaceTMath.html){:target="_blank"} provides special functions like `Bessel`, `error functions`, `Gamma` or similar plus statistical mathematical functions, including probability density functions, cumulative distribution and their inverse.
+[TMath](https://root.cern/doc/master/namespaceTMath.html){:target="_blank"} provides special functions such as `Bessel`, `error functions`, `Gamma` or similar statistical mathematical functions, including probability density functions, cumulative distribution and its inverse.

 The majority of the special functions and the statistical distributions are provided also as free functions in the [ROOT::Math](https://root.cern/doc/master/namespaceROOT_1_1Math.html){:target="_blank"} namespace.